 TDR Nova is a dynamic equalizer VST plugin that combines the functions of a parametric EQ and a multiband compressor.
 Unlike typical static EQs, it reacts dynamically to your audio signal, which is ideal for taming harsh frequencies or lifting weak elements in a mix.

-- 4 dynamic EQ bands with full-featured dynamics processing
+- Four dynamic EQ bands with full dynamics control

-- Supports parametric EQ and dynamic EQ functions
+- Supports both parametric EQ and dynamic EQ workflows

-- Equal loudness function to avoid misleading level differences during tweaking
+- Equal loudness function to prevent misleading level changes

-Mixing engineers, music producers, podcasters, and even mastering engineers who want dynamic control over specific frequency ranges.
-This free equalizer VST is especially useful for de-essing vocals, cleaning up muddy mixes, or taming resonant peaks in instruments.
+Mixing engineers, music producers, podcasters, and mastering engineers who need dynamic control over specific frequency ranges.
+Especially effective for de-essing vocals, cleaning up muddy mixes, and controlling resonant peaks in instruments.

 3. MEqualizer